 Swedish: Film – A Man Called Ove (adapted from the book by Fredrik Backman)

 - Favourite destination – In Spain: Granada or the Costa Brava, above Barcelona.
-In France: Grasse, Antibes and Nice, or a wee town called St-Guilhem-le-Désert, near Montpellier.
+In France: the area around Nice, or a wee town called St-Guilhem-le-Désert, near Montpellier.

 Any further thoughts?